This is the film

 The most popular reading of Mulholland Drive is that the opening half is an extended dream of Watts’ Diane, with the closing act showing the reality.
 The dream reflects the insecurities and fears of Diane, including her guilt at hiring a hitman to kill her ex-lover, Camilla, and her dread at her unsuccessful acting career.

 I like this interpretation of Mulholland Drive quite a bit, but part of the beauty of the film is that there’s no one definitive solution to this puzzle box.
 It’s not like Memento where you can reconstruct the narrative reality with full clarity once the last scene rolls.
 There are too many hazy, subjective threads and images.
 I think of the movie as a Möbius strip: the dreamy parts and the gritty parts flow together, but it’s not an “orientable surface” with an objective reality.
-The beginning and ending and meaning of the story are always shifting depending on how you look at it.
+The beginning and ending, the underlying meaning of the story, are always shifting depending on how you look at it.
 Red pillow begets blue box begets red pillow… and so on.

-What makes this such a compelling film to dive into is its monumental visual construction.
+Part of what makes this such a compelling film to dive into is its ingenious visual construction.
 Lynch’s world, especially in the first two hours, is curdled midcentury idealism, like a Norman Rockwell painted in blood and bile.
 It’s very much like Twin Peaks in this regard — the sweetest exteriors hold the darkest secrets.
 Lynch’s use of color is phenomenal, and he always knows where to place the camera to create a distinct emotional texture; e.g. the close-ups at Club Silencio are heartrending.